vitwit/cada/README.md

 The `Relayer` acts as the transport layer, responsible for handling requests from the `prepareBlocker` and facilitating transactions between the Cosmos chain and the Avail DA network.
 It performs key functions such as submitting block data to Avail and updating block status on the Cosmos chain.
 Every validator in the network is required to run the relayer process.

 #### Proven Height
-The `Proven Height` represents the latest block height of the Cosmos chain for which data has been successfully posted to Avail and verified by the network.
+The `Proven Height` signifies the most recent block height of the Cosmos chain where data has been successfully transmitted to Avail and validated by the network.

 ## Architecture